Letterbook/Letterbook/Letterbook.Docs/_blog/2024-11-tk/moderation-tooling-research.md

   - How can I know that this plugin isn't going to do anything nefarious?
 Maybe a plugin needs network access to check an image fingerprint against known illegal content list.
 Maybe a plugin needs to read everything by a specific user.
 I think a capability-based permission system makes sense for this sort of thing.
   - How can I know that this plugin is going to do what I think it's going to do?
 Look at interfaces for creating email fitlers, across more clients than just the one you regularly use -- After setting some sorts of rules for selecting messages to act on, you're typically offered a preview of messages you currently have which would be selected by these rules.
 This helps you know that your selection logic is correct.
 A plugin meant to help reject incoming spam messages from other instances should offer a regression preview to illustrate how it would have handled previous messages, to provide confidence that it will behave the way the admin expects it to behave.

-7. Work to develop suggestions for data retention policies that support both trust & safety needs as well as legal needs.
+7. Work to develop suggestions for data retention policies that support both trust & safety needs as well as legal needs, and work to help people understand what good defaults server software should adopt.
 This is outside the expertize of almost everyone working in moderation.

 8. I think it would be useful to have a commonly understood set of things moderators need to do during the course of their work, and HOWTO-style guides for accomplishing those for different server softwares.

 # Conclusion

 From here, I'm moving into exploring ideas for interfaces for managing federation and dealing with reports.
 I don't work with static mockup tools such as Figma -- for this type of work I prefer to create working prototype web pages, often locally-runnable using fixture data generated to match a variety of scenarios that came about during the initial research discussions.
 This approach tends to involve more work but I've seen it repeatedly short-circuit assumptions and miscommunications people have when looking at static images.
 I have a few "challenging moderation scenarios" in mind to replicate, but I'm still looking for a few more.
+If you've done moderation work and think I've missed something, please don't hesitate to reach out!